patrickbucher/read-think-write/content/the-experiment.md

 If the page will get too long after 20 posts or so, I'd like to include pagination.
 But there will always be full blog posts displayed; no separate article pages being teased on a landing page.
 Pure simplicity.
-The only luxury is the font being used: _TeX Gyre Schola_, which weights ~200kb.
+The only luxury is the font being used: _TeX Gyre Schola_, which weighs ~200kb.
 It's not the perfect font, but it has everything I want: serifs rendered nicely on a display, a nice italic style that can be combined with bold, and it looks rather bookish and conservative.